HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-clinical-result-intro.md

 1. encounter associated with Observation
 2. a time indicating when the measurement was taken
+3. <span class="bg-success" markdown="1">a performer*</span><!-- new-content -->
-3. a result value
+4. a result value
    - if the result value is a numeric quantity, a standard [UCUM] unit
-4. a reason why the data is absent*
+5. a reason why the data is absent*

 \* see guidance below

 **Profile Specific Implementation Guidance:**

+- See the [US Core Laboratory Result Observation Profile] to represent laboratory test results.
-{% include observation_guidance_1.md category="procedure, exam or laboratory" recommendation="Servers **SHOULD** use the base FHIR [Observation Category Codes]." %}
+- {% include observation_guidance_1.md category="procedure, exam or laboratory" recommendation="Servers **SHOULD** use the base FHIR [Observation Category Codes]." %}
 - For a *starter set* of example clinical test LOINC codes, see [Appendix B in U.S. Core Data for Interoperability (USCDI) Task Force 2021 HITAC Phase 3 Recommendations Report Letter].
-- See the [US Core Laboratory Result Observation Profile] to represent laboratory test results.
+{% include provenance-author-bullet.md %}

 {% include link-list.md %}